Jad-Panjaitan/Coding-Challenge-S21/README.md

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.
 However, we highly recommend giving the challenge a try, you just might learn something new!

-## No Collaboration Policy

-**You may not collaborate with anyone on this challenge.** You _are_ allowed to use Internet documentation.
-If you _do_ use existing code (either from Github, Stack Overflow, or other sources), **please cite your sources in the README**.

-## Submission Procedure

-Please follow the below instructions on how to submit your answers.

-1. Create a **public** fork of this repo and name it `ACM-Research-Coding-Challenge-S21`.
-To fork this repo, click the button on the top right and click the "Fork" button.
-2. Clone the fork of the repo to your computer using `git clone [the URL of your clone]`.
-You may need to install Git for this (Google it).
-3. Complete the Challenge based on the instructions below.
-4. Submit your solution by filling out this [form](https://acmutd.typeform.com/to/uqAJNXUe).

-## Question One

-Genome analysis is the identification of genomic features such as gene expression or DNA sequences in an individual's genetic makeup.
-A genbank file (.gb) format contains information about an individual's DNA sequence.
-The following dataset in `Genome.gb` contains a complete genome sequence of Tomato Curly Stunt Virus.

-**With this file, create a circular genome map and output it as a JPG/PNG/JPEG format.** We're not looking for any complex maps, just be sure to highlight the features and their labels.

-**You may use any programming language you feel most comfortable.
-We recommend Python because it is the easiest to implement.
-You're allowed to use any library you want to implement this**, just document which ones you used in this README file.
-Try to complete this as soon as possible.

-Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.
-However, we highly recommend giving the challenge a try, you just might learn something new!

 ## JADDYN'S SUMMARY

 1. The first thing I did was look for libraries that could help in graphing a circular genome, because I am not willing to do all that work myself.
 I came across a few, but I      had trouble finding something that could fit the bill.